 Corn Chowder with Bacon and Potatoes

 Farm fresh corn, hearty chunks of potatoes, and crisp hickory smoked bacon send this chowder over the top with unequivocal flavor.
+This creamy corn chowder is hearty, filling, and perfect for a cold Fall evening.

 - Prep Time: 30 minutes